 We’re extremely impressed with the Sea Eagle 300x Explorer.
 From whitewater to fishing on the lake, the 300x performs well and is built to last a very long time.
 Just as all of Sea Eagle’s inflatable kayaks, the 300x Explorer’s design is well-tested and the kayak is made from the highest quality materials.

 The 300x’s 16 valves work fast to bail water out of the kayak when in the whitewater, and they’re easy to close when the conditions change.
-Versatility is one of the 300x’s strongest areas, and there’s not too many things that this little inflatable kayak can’t do.
+Versatility is one of the 300x’s strongest areas, and there aren’t too many things that this little inflatable kayak can’t do.

 All in all, if you’re looking for a great performing inflatable solo kayak that can handle anything you throw at it, look no further than the Sea Eagle 300x Explorer.